This hasn’t been a banner few days for the WHL.

 Without a new arena, one that meets WHL standards, the Ice is playing in the Wayne Fleming Arena on the U of Manitoba campus, a facility that seats around 1,600.
 As a result, the Ice, the top-ranked team in all of the CHL, is last in attendance in the 22-team WHL.

-I was told on Thursday that the Ice’s situation was to be high on the agenda for the WHL meetings in Las Vegas, that the league was contemplating taking over the franchise and that it already was looking for a potential new home for the franchise.
+the WHL meetings in Las Vegas, that the league was contemplating taking over the franchise and that it already was looking for a potential new home for the franchise.

 I also was told that Chilliwack, B.C., and Wenatchee, Wash., were high on the list of possibles.
 Of course, the WHL had a franchise in Chilliwack not that long ago, but the Bruins were sold and left after five seasons, relocating to Victoria as the Royals in time for the 2011-12 season.
 The 5,000-seat Chilliwack Coliseum now is home to the BCHL’s Chilliwack Chiefs.